gambitproject/gambit/doc/developer.catalog.rst

    .. warning::

-      This script updates `Makefile.am` with the game file added to the catalog, but if you moved games that were previously in `contrib/games` you'll want to manually remove those files from `EXTRA_DIST`.
+      Running the script with the ``--build`` flag updates `Makefile.am`.
+If you moved games that were previously in `contrib/games` you'll need to also manually remove those files from `EXTRA_DIST`.

 4. **Submit a pull request to GitHub with all changes.**